nhojb/flycheck-swiftx/README.md

   :after flycheck)
 ```

+## Configuration

+* `flycheck-swiftx-project-type` is set to `'automatic` by default.
+  In this mode flycheck-swiftx will search for an Xcode project in the current buffer's directory, or a parent directory.
+  If not found it will fall back to using the current flycheck-swiftx configuration.

+  Other options are:
+  - `'xcode`, which will cause swiftc to fail if no Xcode project is found.
+  - `nil` which forces flycheck-swiftx to use the current flycheck-swiftx configuration only.

+* `flycheck-swiftx-build-options` can be used to provide command line arguments for swiftc.

+* `flycheck-swiftx-sources` can be used to specify a single source directory or list of source files for the project.

+*  Configuration variables can be specified via a `.dir-locals.el` placed in the project's root directory.

 ## FAQ

 * Why is there no support for Swift Packages?

   If your project uses a swift packages you should probably use [lsp-mode](https://github.com/emacs-lsp/lsp-mode) with a sourcekit-lsp backend.
   However, for many complex/existing projects, Xcode is still necessary - and swift packages are often not sufficient - hence flycheck-swiftx.

 * What about flycheck-swift3?

-flymake-swiftx is a hard fork of [flycheck-swift3](https://github.com/GyazSquare/flycheck-swift3).
+  Flymake-swiftx is a hard fork of [flycheck-swift3](https://github.com/GyazSquare/flycheck-swift3).
 The latter does not support Xcode projects.
-I submitted a PR, which has not been merged, so in the end I decided to create my own fork and submit it to MELPA.
+  I submitted a PR, which has not been merged, so in the end decided to create my own fork and submit it to MELPA.

 ## License